 You can try to share it across every social channel.
 But what’s worked well for me is sticking with a few channels that I understand and spending most of my time there.

-We get hundreds of hits a day from Twitter, where I spend most of my time.
+We get hundreds of hits a day from Twitter, where I spend lots of my time.

 Share the same post again and again.
 Don’t be shy.
 Just because you shared it once doesn’t mean that everybody who wants to read it saw it.

-There are a lot of moving pieces to SEO, but one of the best ways to boost traffic to a new blog is actually to get links from somewhere else.
+There are a lot of moving pieces to SEO, but one of the ways to signal to Google that your blog is reliable is actually to get links from somewhere else.
 When someone else links to your content, especially if it’s a reputable site, it tells Google that your content is worth showing in search engine results.
 This is sort of like an academic citation.

 How to get backlinks